slaclab/timechart/docs/source/control_panel.rst

         * **Limit Time Span**:
             Default is Off.
 If checked, limit the charting operations to a time constraint of maximum 999 hours, 59 minutes, and 59 seconds.
-Depending on the hour, minute, and second values provided for this time constraint, TimeChart will limit the data points collected so that it will provide the graph for the duration provided by this Limit Time Span.
+Depending on the hour, minute, and second values provided for this time constraint, TimeChart will limit the number of data points collected so that it will provide the graph for the duration provided by this Limit Time Span.

                 .. important::
                     You must click on the Apply Button after setting the hour, minute, and second constraint values for the Time Span Limit to take effect.

         * **Ring Buffer Size**.
 Default is 18000.
-The number of data points to be collected and charted by TimeChart.
+The number of data points to be collected and charted by TimeChart before writing the latest data points over the oldest data in the data point circular buffer.

                 .. important::
                         The time constraint set by ``Limit Time Span`` directly affects the ``Ring Buffer Size``.
                         Consequently, if you set a time span limit, you cannot manually set the ring buffer size.
-So, The Ring Buffer Size UI will be disabled (grayed out) if you check on the Limit Time Span checkbox.
+So, The Ring Buffer Size text input will be disabled (grayed out) if you check on the Limit Time Span checkbox.

     * **Reset Data Settings Button**:
         Click on this button to reset all the settings in the Data tab to the default values.